OSMCha/osm-adiff-service/README.md

 - they don't include way geometries at all unless the geometry itself was edited (not just the tags)
 - they don't include bounding boxes

 A richer diff format called [augmented diff](https://wiki.openstreetmap.org/wiki/Overpass_API/Augmented_Diffs) addresses these limitations.
 [Overpass](https://wiki.openstreetmap.org/wiki/Overpass_API) is capable of producing this type of diff.
 The `osm-adiff-service` can be used to process a replication file from the OSM API, retrieve additional data about each change by getting an augmented diff from Overpass, and republish the resulting info as JSON.

-These JSON artifacts are then served by the [OSMCha backend](https://github.com/OSMCha/osmcha-django) and rendered in the browser using [changeset-map](https://github.com/osmlab/changeset-map).
+These JSON artifacts are named as [real-changesets](https://github.com/osmus/osmcha-charter-project/blob/main/real-changesets-docs.md), and currently the OSMCha's data pipeline is publishing the files in an [AWS Open Data S3 Bucket](https://registry.opendata.aws/real-changesets/).
+The `real-changesets` are used by OSMCha to provide the visualization of changesets to users.
+The component used to render it on the browser is the [changeset-map](https://github.com/osmlab/changeset-map).

 #### Example JSON changeset output